jinoh0731/Financial-news-information-retrieval/README.md

 Information Retrieval (IR) is the discipline of searching for information resources relevant to an information need from a large collection of information resources.
 This typically involves retrieving documents or other content from a database, web, or any organized repository.
 The main goal of IR is to provide easy, fast, and effective access to large volumes of information.

+For this project, we are conducting IR to extract relevant ESG news data to reduce the noise found in large news datasets.
+This will help asset managers get news articles that are most ESG relevant, which will help asset managers make informed investment decisions in portfolio construction.
 ### Key Components of IR

 - **Queries**: A query is a formal statement of information needs, such as a search string that users input into a search system.